 Margaret Wynn worked as a nurse in Great Falls for many years and desired to help nurses employed at Benefis to advance their education.

 October 1 is the application deadline for this Physical Therapist Assistant Scholarship.

-Selections will be made through the Benefis Foundation’s Healthcare Scholarship Selection Committee.
+Selections will be made through Benefis Foundation’s Healthcare Scholarship Selection Committee.
 The amount and number of scholarships awarded is subject to change each year.

 Paula Jackson established a scholarship endowment fund in 2007 to honor her late husband, Dr. Terry Jackson, who specialized in pain management, physical medicine, and rehabilitation, and served as Director of Rehabilitation at Columbus Hospital.